mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-environment alone were not sufficient to prevent escape attempts, the prisons use high-technology surveillance and access systems to monitor and limit each prisoner’s every move.
+environment alone were not sufficient to prevent escape attempts, the prisons use high-technology surveillance and access systems to monitor and limit each prisoner's every move.

-The civilian population of the planet are housed in cities on the planet’s mountains and plateaus, where the atmosphere is a breathable oxygen-nitrogen mix.
+The civilian population of the planet are housed in cities on the planet's mountains and plateaus, where the atmosphere is a breathable oxygen-nitrogen mix.
 Workers take the high-speed maglev train to work in the dismal prison facilities below.
 There is no naval